-- Coordinating, guiding, and supporting the ECT's professional development. - Reviewing ECTs' progress regularly during the induction period. - Undertaking two formal assessment meetings over the induction period and co-ordinating input from other colleagues as appropriate (normally one at the end of term three and one at the end of term six). - Informing the ECT of the judgements to be recorded in the formal assessment record and inviting the ECT to give their comments. - Observing the teaching of the ECT and providing feedback. - Letting ECTs know that they may raise concerns about their induction programme and personal progress both inside and outside the school. - Taking appropriate action if an ECT is facing difficulties.
+- Coordinating, guiding, and supporting the ECT's professional development. - Reviewing ECTs' progress regularly during the induction period. - Undertaking two formal assessment meetings over the induction period and co-ordinating input from other colleagues as appropriate (normally one at the end of term three and one at the end of term six). - Informing the ECT of the judgements to be recorded in the formal assessment record and inviting the ECT to give their comments. - Observing the teaching of the ECT and providing feedback. - Letting ECTs know that they may raise concerns about their induction programme and personal progress both inside and outside the school. - Taking prompt and appropriate action if an ECT is facing difficulties. - Ensuring that all monitoring and record keeping us done in the most streamlined and least burdensome way.